jdi-docs/jdi-light/source/includes/_documentation.md

 ### WebPage

+**WebPage** is provided by JDI Light in:

+  - __Java__: _com.epam.jdi.light.elements.composite_

-**WebPage** - is a parent Java class for all JDI Java classes, implementing Page Object pattern.
-It located in package *com.epam.jdi.light.elements.composite*, extends DriverBase class, implements PageObject interface and contains a scope of common used methods:
+**WebPage** - is a parent Java class for all JDI Page Object classes.
+WebPage class extending DriverBase class, implementing PageObject interface and containing a scope of common used methods:

 |Method | Description | Return Type
 --- | --- | ---